tenpy/tenpy/doc/intro/npc.rst

 versions of these methods, that do not change the charges at all.
 It models charges with trivial translation properties, indicated by :attr:`~tenpy.linalg.charges.ChargeInfo.trivial_shift` being ``True``.
-Non-trivially transforming charges should then by implemented in subclasses, such as :class:`~tenpy.linalg.charges.DipolarChargeInfo`.
+Non-trivially transforming charges should then be implemented in subclasses, such as :class:`~tenpy.linalg.charges.DipolarChargeInfo`.

 The subclass :class:`~tenpy.linalg.charges.DipolarChargeInfo` supports one (or multiple) charges of